typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     payload JSONB;
     prev_start_time TIMESTAMPTZ;
 BEGIN
-    -- Creates a new entry for the soon to be run edge function INSERT INTO edge_function_tracker
+    -- Creates a new entry in the edge_function_tracker table -- for the soon-to-be deployed edge function INSERT INTO edge_function_tracker
     DEFAULT VALUES
     RETURNING to_jsonb(id, start_time) INTO payload;

-    -- Get Previous function time.
-    -- The prev and current time will be used to select -- unsynced rows
-    SELECT
+    -- Products that were updated after the previous deployment -- are unsyced.
+This fetches the previous deployment time SELECT
         start_time
         INTO prev_start_time